IgnacioMB/csvcli/README.md

   - `FILEPATH` TEXT   Path to the file i.e. myfiles/data.csv.
 You might need to wrap it in "" if your filename contains parentheses and such.

 Options:
   - `-d, --delimiter` TEXT  (optional) Only for CSV files.
-Delimiter if other than comma i.e. ';'.
+If you want to override the automatic guess.
 Must be a 1-character string.

   - `--help `               Show this message and exit.